 BLOOD PRESSURE INCREASES

-- Before initiating JATENZO, consider the patient’s baseline cardiovascular risk and ensure blood pressure is adequately controlled.
+- Before initiating KYZATREX, consider the patient’s baseline cardiovascular risk and ensure blood pressure is adequately controlled [see WARNINGS AND PRECAUTIONS].

-- Starting approximately 3 weeks after initiating therapy or changing the dose, periodically monitor for and treat new-onset hypertension or exacerbations of pre-existing hypertension in patients on JATENZO.
+- After initiating therapy, periodically monitor for and treat new-onset hypertension or exacerbations of pre-existing hypertension [see WARNINGS AND PRECAUTIONS].

-- Re-evaluate whether the benefits of JATENZO outweigh its risks in patients who develop cardiovascular risk factors or cardiovascular disease while on treatment.
+- Re-evaluate whether the benefits of KYZATREX outweigh its risks in patients who develop cardiovascular risk factors or cardiovascular disease while on treatment [see WARNINGS AND PRECAUTIONS].

-- Due to this risk, use JATENZO only for the treatment of men with hypogonadal conditions associated with structural or genetic etiologies [see INDICATIONS AND USAGE and CONTRAINDICATIONS].
+- Due to this risk, use KYZATREX only for the treatment of men with hypogonadal conditions associated with structural or genetic etiologies [ see INDICATIONS and CONTRAINDICATIONS].

 Testosterone undecanoate is chemically described as 17β-hydroxyandrost-4-en-3-one undecanoate.
-It has the empirical formula of C30H48O3 and the molecular weight of 456.7.
+It has the empirical formula of C30H48O3 and a molecular weight of 456.7 g/mol.
 The structural formula for testosterone undecanoate is presented in Figure 1.

 Figure 1: Testosterone Undecanoate

-The 158 mg strength is an opaque red capsule that contains 158 mg of testosterone undecanoate and is imprinted with “158” in white ink.
-The 198 mg strength is an opaque white capsule that contains 198 mg of testosterone undecanoate and is imprinted with “198” in red ink.
-The 237 mg strength is an opaque orange capsule that contains 237 mg of testosterone undecanoate and is imprinted with “237” in white ink.
-All capsule strengths also contain oleic acid, polyoxyl 40 hydrogenated castor oil (Cremophor RH 40), borage seed oil, peppermint oil, and butylated hydroxytoluene as inactive ingredients.
+KYZATREX (testosterone undecanoate) capsules for oral use are available in three dosage strengths- 100 mg, 150 mg, and 200 mg.
+The 100 mg strength is an opaque, white capsule imprinted with “MP100” in red ink.
+The 150 mg strength is an opaque white capsule imprinted with “MP150” in red ink.
+The 200 mg strength is an opaque white capsule imprinted with “MP200” in red ink.
+All capsule strengths also contain DL-alpha-tocopheryl acetate (Vitamin E), phytosterol esters, polyoxyl 40 hydrogenated castor oil, and propylene glycol monolaurate as inactive ingredients.

-Gelatin capsule shells are composed of the following inactive ingredients: Gelatin, sorbitol, glycerin, purified water, iron oxide red, FD&C Yellow #6, and titanium dioxide.
+Gelatin capsule shells are composed of the following inactive ingredients: gelatin, glycerin, purified water, sorbitol, and titanium dioxide.

-JATENZO (testosterone undecanoate) is an androgen indicated for testosterone replacement therapy in adult males for conditions associated with a deficiency or absence of endogenous testosterone:
+KYZATREX is indicated for testosterone replacement therapy in adult males for conditions associated with a deficiency or absence of endogenous testosterone:

-- Primary hypogonadism (congenital or acquired): testicular failure due to cryptorchidism, bilateral torsion, orchitis, vanishing testis syndrome, orchiectomy, Klinefelter syndrome, chemotherapy, or toxic damage from alcohol or heavy metals.
-These men usually have low serum testosterone concentrations and gonadotropins (follicle-stimulating hormone [FSH], luteinizing hormone [LH]) above the normal range.
+- Primary hypogonadism (congenital or acquired): testicular failure due to conditions such as cryptorchidism, bilateral torsion, orchitis, vanishing testis syndrome, orchiectomy, Klinefelter syndrome, chemotherapy, or toxic damage from alcohol or heavy metals.
+These men usually have low serum testosterone concentrations and gonadotropins (follicle-stimulating hormone (FSH), luteinizing hormone (LH)) above the normal range.

 Limitations Of Use

-- Safety and efficacy of JATENZO in males less than 18 years old have not been established [see Use In Specific Populations].
+Safety and efficacy of KYZATREX in males less than 18 years old have not been established [see Use In Specific Populations].

 DOSAGE AND ADMINISTRATION